MicrosoftDocs/windows-itpro-docs/windows/deployment/update/update-compliance-get-started.md

 ## Add Update Compliance to Microsoft Operations Management Suite

-Update Compliance is offered as a solution in the Microsoft Operations Management Suite (OMS), a collection of cloud-based servicing for monitoring and automating your on-premises and cloud environments.
+Update Compliance is offered as a solution in the Microsoft Operations Management Suite (OMS), a collection of cloud-based servicing for monitoring and automating your on-premise and cloud environments.
 For more information about OMS, see [Operations Management Suite overview](https://azure.microsoft.com/en-us/documentation/articles/operations-management-suite-overview/).

 If you are already using OMS, you’ll find Update Compliance in the Solutions Gallery.
 Select the **Update Compliance** tile in the gallery and then click **Add** on the solution's details page.
 Update Compliance is now visible in your workspace.

 If you are not yet using OMS, use the following steps to subscribe to OMS Update Compliance:

-1. Go to [Operations Management Suite’s page](https://www.microsoft.com/en-us/cloud-platform/operations-management-suite) on Microsoft.com and click **Sign in**.
+1. Go to [Operations Management Suite](https://www.microsoft.com/en-us/cloud-platform/operations-management-suite) on Microsoft.com and click **Sign in**.

     <P><TABLE BORDER=1><TR><TD>
     <A HREF="images/uc-02.png"><img src="images/uc-02a.png"></A>